Melania Trump To Stay The Week At Mar-A-Lago After President Trump Returns To D.C. As Barron’s On Spring Break

-First Lady Melania Trump was photographed and videotaped landing in Florida on Friday, along with Barron Trump and President Donald Trump – who visited a Trump golf property on Saturday and avoided gun control protests – as reported by The Inquisitr.
+First Lady Melania Trump was photographed and videotaped landing in Florida on Friday, along with Barron Trump and President Donald Trump, who visited a Trump golf property on Saturday and avoided gun control protests – as reported by the Inquisitr.
 Earlier on Friday, President Trump was seen without Melania and Barron upon leaving the D.C. area.

-Melania had traveled separately to the aircraft, according to People, but flew with her husband and son down to Florida, even though the original White House schedule had announced that the first couple would leave the White House together and trot across the South Lawn to start their trip.
+Melania had traveled separately, according to People, but flew with her husband and son down to Florida, even though the original White House schedule had announced that the first couple would leave the White House together and trot across the South Lawn to start their trip.

 The updated schedule from the White House’s Office of the Press Secretary notes that President Trump is expected to travel without Melania on Sunday, March 25, when he departs from Mar-a-Lago at 3:30 p.m. on Sunday, on the way to Palm Beach International Airport.
 President Trump is expected to arrive at the White House by 6:20 p.m.